 ‘Abdu’l-Baha was born “at the very hour while the Bab was uttering in Shiraz

-his declaration of the fulness of the times and the coming of the Great
+his declaration of the fullness of the times and the coming of the Great

 Revealer.”8 Still later, J. E. Esslemont, in his popular introduction to